Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/system-architecture/design.md

     }
     _CalendarState--|>Calendar
 ```
+Diagram 1 shows all the UML for the classes related to creation, maintenance, and display of the calendars within Round.
+As can be seen, there are not many external dependencies save from a utility class called Appointments that is seen throughout, and library imports which are not included for cleanliness, but can be seen in diagram 7.
+Also note there are constant relationships between classes that look somewhat like the following: ClassState inherits from Class.
+This relationship is further described for the stateful widgets in diagram 8.
+CalendarSelection is a Stateless Widget, and as a result does not have that relationship.
 **Diagram 2 - Classes Related to Code Generation, Usage, and Display (both QR and String)**
 ```mermaid
 classDiagram